 A House Through Time | David Olusoga & Melanie Backe-Hansen

 As with the television series, A House Through Time offers readers not only the tools to explore the histories of their own homes, but also a vividly readable history of the British city, the forces of industry, disease, mass transportation, crime and class.
-The rises and falls, the shifts in the fortunes of neighbourhoods and whole cities are here, tracing the often surprising journey one single house can take from elegant dwelling in a fashionable district to a tenement for society's rejects.
-Packed with remarkable human stories, it is a phenomenal insight into living history, a history we can see every day on the streets where we live.
+The rises and falls, the shifts in the fortunes of neighbourhoods and whole cities are here, tracing the often surprising journey one single house can take from an elegant dwelling in a fashionable district to a tenement for society's rejects.
+Packed with remarkable human stories, David Olusoga and Melanie Backe-Hansen give us a phenomenal insight into living history, a history we can see every day on the streets where we live.

 And it reminds us that it is at home that we are truly ourselves.
 It is there that the honest face of life can be seen.
 At home, behind closed doors and drawn curtains, we live out our inner lives and family lives.